 The most important may be Manage Active Status and Sharing Profile Edits.
 Start with changing those to NO.

 Guard your privacy elsewhere (e.g., Facebook) too.

 Be especially mindful of your Facebook posts.

-Labor Law attorney, Todd Wulffson, stated in a GlassDoor.com article that normal rants on social media are covered by the National Labor Relations Act.
+Labor Law attorney, Todd Wulffson, stated in a GlassDoor.com article that the National Labor Relations Act covers normal rants on social media.
 However, an issue can arise for separating/separated employees should they take normal complaints to the next level through a threat of violence, a release of company trade secrets, and so on.

 Though, don’t be comforted by this.

-Here are a few more steps to take to guard yourself from being fired:
+Here are a few more steps to take to guard yourself against being fired: